DataDog/documentation/content/guides/process.md

 *Containers* are tagged with `#container_image`

 Additionally, we include integrations with popular orchestrators, such as ECS and Kubernetes, which provide further Container-level tags.
+We also decorate each container with Docker, ECS, or Kubernetes icons so you can tell which are being orchestrated at a glance.

 ECS Containers are tagged by `#task_name`, `#task_version`, and `#ecs_cluster`